Best Ochigbo is a professor of painting at the University of Uyo.

 Fred Akpomuje is the MD/CEO, Songhai Heritage Ltd.

-A former lecturer at the Fine Art Department, University of Benin, he holds a BA with (first class honours) in fine arts (sculpture 1983), and an MFA (sculpture, 1987) from the same institution.
+A former lecturer at the Fine Art Department, University of Benin, he holds a first class Bachelor’s degree in fine arts (sculpture, 1983), and a Masters of Fine Art (sculpture, 1987) from the same institution.

-His works have been exhibited at several prestigious venues abroad including the Deutsch Apotheker Bank, Munich, Germany, (1985).
-In addition, Fred Akpomuje has completed many monumental sculpture commissions like Crucifix at St. Paul’s in Benin City, wall relief sculpture at the residence of the chairman of Freedom Industries Murals at the Cathedral, Okada.
+His works have been exhibited at several prestigious venues abroad including the Deutsch Apotheker Bank, Munich, Germany (1985).
+In addition, Fred Akpomuje has completed many monumental sculpture commissions like Crucifix at St. Paul’s in Benin City, wall relief sculptures at the residence of the chairman of Freedom Industries and murals at the Cathedral, Okada.

 Dr. Ken Okoli